theThaiAstro/Suriyakras/README.md

 - [ ] Add button for each section title that takes to the category page
 - [ ] The events cards on the main page should have the thumbnails as date/month of the event instead of normal thumbnails
 - [ ] Back to top icon and link at footer
+- [ ] Experiment with other fonts, e.g., Chula Narak

 ### P3